Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - This tag prevents Wabbajack from modifying the contents of tagged folders during updates.

 - **Optimization - How is Uranium Fever optimized?**
   - We used Cathedral Asset Optimizer and Nvidia Texture Tools to compress textures, downsize to 2k, and generate mipmaps.
-Animations are BSA-packed with BSArchPro, LOD distances are optimized, and priority flags are set to load only necessary items.
+These are subsequently further adjusted by SNIFF when appropriate.
+Animations are compressed then BSA-packed with BSArchPro, LOD distances are optimized, and priority flags are set to load only necessary items.

 - **Other Modded Instances - Can I keep my other modded setups while playing Uranium Fever?**
   - Yes.
 Uranium Fever is self-contained in the Stock New Vegas folder and won’t interfere with other setups.